Are you curious about your usable home equity?

 The restrictive lenders might ask for a letter from your accountant, financial planner or even invoices to confirm what you’re spending the money on.

-To find out if you qualify for the cash out method, chat to our brokers about your situation on 1300 088 065 or complete a free assessment.
+To determine if you qualify for the cash-out method, chat to our brokers about your situation on 1300 088 065 or complete a free assessment.

 Should I use my home equity?

-Your equity building strategy or the decision to use your home equity will come down to your individual situation and circumstance.
+Your equity-building strategy or choosing to use your home equity will come down to your individual situation and circumstance.

-To chat about your home equity options book in a time to sit down with us, or feel free to call on 1300 088 065.
+To chat about your home equity options, book a time to sit down with us, or feel free to call on 1300 088 065.

-The information on this page is general in nature and should not be considered as advice.
-Before you act on this information you must seek independent legal and financial advice.
+The information on this page is general and should not be considered advice.
+Before you act on this information, you must seek independent legal and financial advice.